Deraen/deraen.github.io/resources/posts/2015-07-04-hello-world.md

 Figwheel style ClojureScript development is already possible with [Boot][boot-clj] using [boot-reload][boot-reload] but that is heavily built for ClojureScript use cases.
-The client is written in ClojureScript so a built step is required.
-Also boot-reload doesn't handle HTML file reloads which are the essential for being useful for static page development.
+The client is written in ClojureScript so a built step is required. ~~Also boot-reload doesn't handle HTML file reloads which are the essential for being useful for static page development.~~ Boot-reload does handle HTML reloads.

 Previously I've been using [LiveReload.js][livereload.js] with [Gulp.js][gulp] so I thought that should